fplusf/code-field-monorepo/README.md

 ### Full Stack Note Taking App
 This project aims to provide a simplified version of popular note-taking applications like Notion and Craft.
 It demonstrates a real-world scenario of a large monorepo, showcasing the integration of various frontend and backend technologies.
-For now it's more about stitching different tools toghether - not a perfect UX.
+- For now it's more about stitching different tools toghether - not a perfect UX.

-The user can have an account and create spaces and notes
+- This project has the potential to be developed into a simpler and more useful alternative to Notion and Craft, providing users with full control without a paywall.

+## Goals
+### Codebase
+- Implement MD based Document that could be saved on user machine or a linked remote space like (Google Drive, Dropbox etc.)
+- Having media (Audio, Vidoe, Photo) attachments to each Document
+- Implement Angular Frontend app.

 ## Getting Started